 South Luangwa is said to be one of the greatest wildlife sanctuaries in the world with one of the largest concentrations of wildlife in Africa.
 This stunning game lodge is located in the middle of the national park and provides sensational safari experiences.

 We were lucky enough to see a number of animals in the wild and over 30 different species of birds.
 Early morning game drives included spotting hyenas, the shy bushbuck, curious giraffes, herds of buffalos, baby elephants walking alongside the safari jeep, fish eagles and hippos and crocodiles as far as you could see.

 Night safaris meant following leopards and the elusive wild dogs while they hunted, hippos crashing through the bush and following lions as they awoke to look for food in the cool evening weather.
 After four days spent viewing incredible wildlife, eating great food, drinking excellent wine and generally resting and recuperating, we were all ready for part two of the HPC polo tour of Zambia.

-We, then made our way to Mazabuka, a farming area about 110 kms south of Lusaka.
-The HPC team was being hosted by the Lubombo Polo Club run by the Coventry family over the weekend.
+We then made our way to Mazabuka, a farming area about 110kms south of Lusaka.
+The HPC team was hosted by the Lubombo Polo Club run by the Coventry family over the weekend.
 The tournament being held over the weekend was the last and final tournament of the Zambian Polo Season, the Lubombo Open, with six teams participating.

-Angad and Uday Kalaan played with the Parmalat and AgriSure Teams respectively.
-The tournament was held over three days and Parmalat reached the final against the local favourites Yara.
+Angad and Uday Kalaan played with the Parmalat and AgriSure Teams, respectively.
+The tournament was held over three days and Parmalat reached the final against the local favorites Yara.
 Sunday’s final was a hard fought game with Parmalat losing by half a goal to Yara in the dying seconds of the game.